 These are some of the top recommendations for stopping and enjoying a meal along the Hume.
 Alternatively, pack your own picnic or pick up something at the many bakeries along the way, and enjoy in one of the many rest areas.

-Not far after Yass and about 3 hours drive from Sydney, Barney’s of Bookham is just off the edge of the Hume and an ideal stopping place.
-The simple cafe is open daily for breakfast and lunch, serving up light meals and burgers.
+Not far after Yass and about 3 hours drive from Sydney, Barney’s Cafe is just off the edge of the Hume and an ideal stopping place.
+The cafe is open daily for breakfast, morning tea and lunch, serving up light meals, burgers and great coffee.

 The Sir George, Jugiong